Incidents of attempted loan fraud skyrocket during credit crunch

 Attempted mortgage loan fraud jumps 57 percent

-Attempted loan fraud skyrocketed to nearly 60 percent of all loan applications in 2010, according to Experian.
-The credit reporting agency said seven out of every 10,000 personal loan applications submitted in the third quarter were fraudulent–a 57 percent year-to-year increase.
-Attempted mortgage fraud surfaced in 27 out of 10,000 loan applications.
+Attempted loan fraud skyrocketed to nearly 60 percent of all loa forms in 2010, according to Experian.
+The credit reporting agency said seven out of every 10,000 personal loa forms submitted in the third quarter were fraudulent–a 57 percent year-to-year increase.
+Attempted mortgage fraud surfaced in 27 out of 10,000 loa forms.
 As lending standards have tightened, would-be borrowers are trying to hide black marks in their credit histories.
 Nine out of 10 attempted loan frauds were “first person fraud,” in which people misrepresent their credit history or employment status.

 How to avoid mortgage loan fraud

-Even though borrowers may be tempted to fudge a little bit, the slightest fib on a loan application can be constituted as first person loan fraud.
-Things to avoid when applying for a mortgage or any other loan include any deal between buyer and seller than isn’t included on the loan application.
+Even though borrowers may be tempted to fudge a little bit, the slightest fib on a loa form can be constituted as first person loan fraud.
+Things to avoid when requesting a mortgage or any other loan include any deal between buyer and seller than isn’t included on the loa form.
 Lying about income is a classic.
 Trying to get more favorable terms by saying you will live in a property when you intend to rent it out is mortgage fraud.
 Sending in a bogus purchase contract with a higher price in an attempt for a higher appraisal is also mortgage fraud.
 Saying an earnest money deposit was paid outside of escrow without making the deposit is blatant mortgage fraud.

 Penalties for mortgage loan fraud